ephemeraHQ/xmtp-inbox-web/README.md

 Specifically, the user must provide two signatures using their connected blockchain account:

 1. A one-time signature that is used to generate the account's private XMTP identity
-2. A signature that is used on app start-up to enable, or initialize, the XMTP message API client with that identity
+2. A signature that is used on app startup to enable, or initialize, the XMTP message API client with that identity

-Methods for connecting and disconnecting are included in `WalletProvider` alongside the provider, signer, wallet address, and ENS utilities.

 ### Chat conversations